 Adapt boots are the only boots on the aggressive market that are completely heatmoldable.
-Because of the use of special fibers, your Adapt boot can be molded at lower temperatures.
+Because of the use of special resins, your Adapt boot can be molded at lower temperatures.
 There are four areas of interest for heatmolding: the fit, the cuff area, the toecap and the base of the boot.
-When your Adapt boot fits perfectly out of the box, we urge you not to heatmold them.
-Heatmolding is a difficult process which can go wrong when you are unexperienced or do not follow the guidelines.

 Make sure you use a trustworthy oven, that actually heats up to the set temperature.
 Some ovens tend to pre-heat by using a higher temperature.
 Preheat the oven and make sure you check the internal temperature in the oven before placing your boot in the oven.
 You can use an oven thermometer to check the temperature.
 Do not own an oven thermometer?
 We offer one here.

 When placing the boot in the oven, make sure it does not touch any metal parts in the oven, since these tend to reach higher temperatures.
 You can place the boot on a piece of undyed/unprinted cardboard (for instance, from the skate box your skates arrived in) or use the Adapt heatmolding bag.

 Heatmolding to improve the fit: if you want to make your skates feel like you have already skated them a few times you can heatmold the boot to make the padding form to your feet.

 Heatmolding the cuff area: the cuff area contains the least fibers of the shell and is therefore the easiest to heatmold.
 You can form the shape of the cuff a bit outwards when you feel it is too tight around your ankle.

 NOTE: you cannot change the forward flex of the cuff by pushing the cuff more forward or backwards.
 If you do this you can damage the shell internally.